lampertb/RPIAFIB/README.md

 # RPIAFIB
 AFIB Detection using Raspberry Pi Compute Module

-This is a project created by Yifan Ge and Ben Lampert for the CS241 Embedded Workshop class.
+This is a project created by Yifan Ge and Ben Lampert for the CS241 Embedded Workshop class(http://web.stanford.edu/class/cs241/).
 The intention is to create an open source AFIB detection wearable which can be used to diagnose patients with the condition.

 ![alt tag](https://github.com/lampertb/RPIAFIB/blob/master/PCB/BoardFront.png)